 On January 24, 2022, Tiny Kox was elected PACE President.
 He became the 34th President of the PACE and the third representative of Netherlands since 1949.

 The Assembly adopts three types of texts: recommendations (to the Committee of Ministers), resolutions (which express its own viewpoint) and opinions (on membership applications, draft treaties and other texts submitted by the Committee of Ministers).

 The texts adopted by PACE – recommendations, resolutions and opinions – serve as guidelines for the Committee of Ministers, national governments, parliaments and political parties.
 At the initiative of the Assembly, many international treaties, known as European conventions, have been developed, as well as other legal instruments that lay the foundations of the modern European legal system.
 Eventually, through legislation and practice, these texts influence and improve Europeans’ lives.

-Proposals for candidates to the Permanent Delegation shall be submitted to the Committee on Foreign Affairs of the Verkhovna Rada of Ukraine by parliamentary factions in accordance with the quotas of their proportional representation in the Verkhovna Rada of Ukraine, but not less than one candidate from each faction.
+Proposals for candidates to the Permanent Delegation shall be submitted to the Committee on Foreign Policy and Inter-Parliamentary Cooperation of the Verkhovna Rada of Ukraine by parliamentary factions in accordance with the quotas of their proportional representation in the Verkhovna Rada of Ukraine, but not less than one candidate from each faction.

-Within 10 days after the approval of the composition of the Delegation by the Chairman of the Verkhovna Rada of Ukraine, the members of the Delegation shall elect the Head and Deputy Head of the Delegation by voting.
+Within 10 days after the approval of the composition of the Delegation by the Chairman of the Verkhovna Rada of Ukraine, the members of the Delegation shall elect the Chairperson and Vice-Chairperson of the Delegation by voting.